harness/developer-hub/release-notes/internal-developer-portal.md

 - Fixed issue with Jenkins Plugins integration using Delegate.
 [IDP-3551]
 - Fixed `AuthenticationError` issue for templates registered from Harness Code Repo.
 [IDP-3316]
 - Fixed the issue when registering or refreshing IDP workflow would take 10-30 minutes.
 This now happens instantly.
-- Fixed the UI issue regarding TechDocs and SideNav overlap.
+- Fixed the UI issue when long sidenav in TechDocs sites would cause overlap issues.

 ## August 2024